 Tip: Spend time to research the genetics of the strains you want to grow.
 Outdoor growing is a long term commitment and it is best to know everything about a strain before spending time and money, certainly considering the added risk factors compared to growing indoors.
 Everything you need is only a click away and it could not be easier to start your venture of growing Marijuana outdoors.
 Because Spliff Seeds is a Dutch company, we take pride in the fact that we have bred many different lines of Cannabis that are suitable to grow outdoors even in our suboptimal climate.

-This is a Medical Kush x Dutch Automatic cross which has very strong resistance to mould and bud rot.
+Our Medical Kush Automatic is a Medical Kush x Dutch Automatic cross that has very strong resistance to mould and bud rot.
 Similar to the Medical Kush, this very reliable variety will smell pungent and have a powerful skunk and kush aroma.
-Expect yields of frosty kush buds in 10 weeks and a low profile plant of 60-80 cm tall.
+Expect yields of fluffy kushy buds in 10 weeks and a low profile plant of 60-80 cm tall.
 Yields of 40-60g per plant can be achieved with this medium difficulty strain in all three climate zones.